 I see this scenario play out all the time in my work as a counselor.
-I work with the partners of sex and porn addicts, and I know that the act of coming forward – of owning your pain – is a huge first step.
+I work with the partners of sex addicts and porn addicts, and I know that the act of coming forward – of owning your pain – is a huge first step.
 It’s bittersweet that so many women are taking this step publicly right now.
-Bitter because in a better world there would never be so many victims, but sweet because I think they’re helping show other women the way to taking their lives back.
+Bitter because in a better world there would never be so many victims, but sweet because I think they’re helping show other women and partners of sex addicts the way to taking their lives back.

 That way is through seeking help.
 If you’ve been paying attention to the news lately and feeling some kinship with the women speaking out, it’s probably time to examine your own relationships, your own experiences, and then reach out to a professional who can help you work through it.

 It’s Okay To Acknowledge That Speaking Up Is Hard